-This function facilitates a quick and efficient way of locating the details of a characteristic if the UUID is known along with the UUID of the service containing it and the results are delivered in a EVFINDCHAR event message.
-If the GATT server table has multiple instances of the same service/characteristic combination then this function works because, in addition to the UUID handles to be searched for, it also accepts instance parameters which are indexed from 0, which means the 4th instance of a characteristic with the same UUID in the 3rd instance of a service with the same UUID is located with index values 3 and 2 respectively.
+This function facilitates a quick and efficient way of locating the details of a characteristic if the UUID is known along with the UUID of the service containing it.
+The results are delivered in an EVFINDCHARrd instance of a service with the same UUID.
+It's located with index values 3 and 2 respectively.